 - South Dakota

-You can submit your federal and state returns using tax software or you can mail in your the tax forms.
-Depending on where you live, where you need to send the forms may change, so check the IRS website before putting them in the mail.
+You can electronically submit your federal and state returns using tax software, or you can mail in your tax forms.
+If you plan to mail in paper tax forms, check the IRS website to find the correct address.

 How to track your tax refund